 Last week, a senior Muslim leader in Russia’s North Caucasus region asked President Vladimir Putin to put forward at the UN Security Council “a global law against insulting believers’ feelings.”

 “It’s a really good proposal.
-I don’t understand who could oppose a ban on insulting the feelings of believers in any form,” Putin said of the request
+I don’t understand who could oppose a ban on insulting the feelings of believers in any form,” Putin said of the request.

 Russia itself criminalized insulting worshippers’ religious feelings in 2013 after protest group Pussy Riot performed an anti-Putin “punk prayer” at a central Moscow cathedral.

 We, the journalists of The Moscow Times, refuse to be silenced.
-Our commitment to providing accurate and unbiased reporting on Russia remains unshaken.
-But we need your help to continue our critical mission.
+But to continue our work, we need your help.

 Your support, no matter how small, makes a world of difference.
-If you can, please support us monthly starting from just 2.
-It's quick to set up, and you can be confident that you're making a significant impact every month by supporting open, independent journalism.
-Thank you.
+If you can, please support us monthly starting from just $2.
+It's quick to set up, and every contribution makes a significant impact.